Free Alternatives to Optima

 What is the best free alternative to Optima?

-URW Gothic is the best free alternative to Optima with 80% similarity.
+URW Gothic is the best free alternative to Optima with a FontAlternatives similarity score of 80%.
 It shares similar proportions and characteristics while being available under the OFL-1.1 license for both personal and commercial use at no cost.

 Is there a free version of Optima?

 There is no official free version of Optima.
-However, URW Gothic is available under the OFL-1.1 open-source license and offers 80% visual similarity.
+However, URW Gothic is available under the OFL-1.1 open-source license and achieves a FontAlternatives similarity score of 80%.
 It includes 4 weights and supports latin, latin-extended.

 What Google Font looks like Optima?

 The Google Fonts most similar to Optima are URW Gothic, EB Garamond, Lato.
-Among these alternatives, URW Gothic offers the closest match at 80% similarity with 4 weights for design flexibility.
+Among these alternatives, URW Gothic offers the closest match with a FontAlternatives similarity score of 80% and includes 4 weights for design flexibility.

 Can I use URW Gothic commercially?